 Sports marketing has been extremely effective.
 Bank of America’s Ken Lewis stepped to the plate in the past few days and took a swing at critics who say bank bailout recipients shouldn’t be sponsoring glitzy sporting events.

-Lewis, whose bank has received billions of taxpayer funds and has numerous sports sponsorships across the nation, bluntly told a business crowd in Boston that marketing is crucial to its corporate growth.
+Lewis, whose bank has received billions of taxpayer funds and has numerous sports sponsorships across the nation, bluntly told a business crowd in

 Internal data show that for every dollar spent on sports marketing, Bank of America gets $10 in revenue and $3 in profit.
 Bank of America has sponsorships with the Boston Red Sox and New England Patriots.